Cauchy's Surface Area Formula in the Funk Geometry: Preliminaries

 \subsection{The Funk and Hilbert Geometries}

-In this section, we will introduce the Funk and Hilbert geometries and present definitions of volumes and surface areas in these geometries.
+In this section, we introduce the Funk and Hilbert geometries and the related Finsler structures used to define volume and surface area.
 Let $K$ be a convex body in $\RE^d$.
 For any two distinct points $x, y \in \interior(K)$, let $y'$ denote the point where the ray directed from $x$ through $y$ intersects $\bd K$ (see Figure~\ref{f:funk-hilbert}(a)).
 The \emph{Funk distance} with respect to $K$, denoted $\distFunk[K](\cdot,\cdot)$, is defined to be

 where $\distFunk[K](x,y) = 0$ if $x = y$.
 The Funk distance is nonnegative, asymmetric, satisfies the triangle inequality, and is invariant under invertible affine transformations~\cite{PaT14}.
 Because of its asymmetry, this is often referred to as a weak metric or quasi-metric.